viv-dev/cpp-practice/README.md

 ## Testing

-Testing is being performemd using doctest in the test directory.
+Testing is being performed using doctest in the test directory.
 Testing is the primary way of 'running' the libraries, as they form a good way of both running and validating each of the example exercises.